acoyfellow/UserDO/README.md

 ## What is this for?

-- User authentication and management in Cloudflare Workers, PartyKit, or any platform supporting Durable Objects.
+- User authentication, management, and secure per-user data storage in Cloudflare Workers.
 - No HTTP routing or fetch required—just call methods directly on your DO instance.
 - Secure, scalable, and easy to integrate with any backend.